 Frequently Asked Questions

 1) What is PERF?

-The Petroleum Environmental Research Forum (PERF)* is a research and development joint venture, formed to provide a stimulus to and a forum for the collection, exchange, and analysis of research information relating to the development of technology for health, environment & safety, waste reduction and system security in the petroleum industry.
-PERF is a non-profit organization of Members which are corporations engaged in the petroleum industry that recognize the importance of a clean, healthy environment and are committed to support cooperative research and development.
-PERF does not itself participate in research projects but provides a forum for Members to collect, exchange, and analyze research information relating to practical and theoretical science and technology concerning the petroleum industry, and a mechanism to establish joint research projects in that field.
+The Petroleum Environmental Research Forum (PERF)* is a research and development joint venture, formed to provide a stimulus to and a forum for the collection, exchange, and analysis of research information relating to the development of technology for health, environment, safety & sustainability in the energy and petrochemical industry.
+PERF is a non-profit organization of Members which are corporations engaged in the energy and petrochemical industry that recognize the importance of a clean, healthy environment and are committed to support cooperative research and development.
+PERF does not itself participate in research projects but provides a forum for Members to collect, exchange, and analyze research information relating to practical and theoretical science and technology concerning the energy and petrochemical industry, and a mechanism to establish joint research projects in that field.

 PERF Members have initiated or completed more than 100 such joint projects since its inception in 1986.
 PERF meetings have a decidedly multidisciplinary atmosphere, with attendance by scientists, engineers and managers with backgrounds in chemistry, chemical and environmental engineering, microbiology, and other fields.
 These professionals are guided by the technical challenge to address pollution prevention and safety, as well as a personal concern for the environment.